 The overwhelming feelings of hopelessness and sadness hit me out of the blue and are often followed by a mild anxiety attack.
 It’s distressing and sometimes crippling & I wouldn’t wish it on anybody.
 I can usually breathe my way through it and plaster a smile on my face for the world to see that all is right in order to get on with my day.
 Heaven forbid a person show weakness.

 As the years went on, I started realizing that I wasn’t who I used to be emotionally, physically and mentally.
 I had experienced a loss that was unexpected and I didn’t know how to cope.
 So instead of seeking help, I buried my emotions.
-For a long time I refused to believe that this cloud was something I couldn’t overcome myself.
-I scoffed when it was suggested that I speak to a counsellor, declared that I was stronger willed than any drug that was out there & just acted flat out stupid.
+It seemed like it helped at the time, but in actuality, all it gave me was a heap of anxiety and negative thoughts.
+I would try to buy weeds online montreal (or other places), hoping to feel mentally free and good for at least for some time, but I ignored the one solution (therapy) that could actually help me deal with this issue for good.
+For a long time, I refused to believe that this cloud was something I couldn’t overcome myself.
+I scoffed when it was suggested that I speak to a counsellor, declared that I was stronger-willed than any drug that was out there & just acted flat out stupid.

 One day, while driving, I had the mother of all anxiety attacks.
+I used to use Recreational Cannabis anytime I felt anxious but since I was in a car, there was nothing I could do.
 Pulling over to avoid colliding with anyone I started sobbing, realizing then that I needed help.
 I could no longer act like this was nothing, that I could hide what was happening with a smile, a joke & a smattering of sarcasm.
-After visiting my family doctor, I was referred to a psychiatrist, who prescribed me an anti depressant and sleep aid.
+After visiting my family doctor, I was referred to a psychiatrist, who prescribed me an anti-depressant and sleep aid.
 I was so incredibly ashamed of having to take “drugs” to feel better.
 Other than a couple of close friends knowing, it was an otherwise deeply guarded secret.
 Seeing a counsellor on a weekly basis was the next step, but also another thing I was ashamed of.
 Why do I need to talk to a stranger about how I’m feeling?
 That’s what I had friends and family for.
 I’m fairly certain the first words that came out of my mouth were “I don’t even know why I’m here, I don’t need this.”

 I was a real peach I tell ya.